 They described the school as different to others that they had attended – as fun, where their feedback was sought, staff were supportive and friendly – one described it as an exceptional environment.
 Students we spoke to, aspired to jobs as Doctors, Lawyers, Astronauts and Scientists and felt that the school was providing them with the tools to achieve these ambitions.
 Parents appreciated the on-going efforts to obtain their feedback through surveys and workshops and the efforts of the staff to listen, share and encourage them in participating in school life and in supporting their children.

-Fees at The Cambridge High School are mid-range, starting at AED 14,800 for FS2 and rising to AED 31,200 for Years 12 and 13.
-Text books and stationary are additional to this - the school does not provide details on its website, but according to the ADEK approved fees, these range from AED 214 in FS2 to AED 800 in Year 13 (in Year 9, the cost is AED 1,083).
-Bus fees are AED 5,000, irrespective of destination.
+Fees at The Cambridge High School are mid-range, starting at AED 15,300 for FS2 and rising to AED 32,100 for Years 12 and 13.
+Text books and stationary are additional to this - the school does not provide details on its website.
+A five percent re-enrolment fee is required each year to retain a child's place at the school which is deducted from the first term's fees.
+New admissions are required to pay the same 5% enrolment fee on offer of a place.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.